Wedding Proposal Hidden In Spider-Man Becomes World’s Saddest Easter Egg

 In a Facebook direct message, Schultz told Kotaku that the idea to ask Insomniac for the in-game message was derived from an idea his now-ex-girlfriend had: to do a proposal at a large convention.
 “I sat with it and wanted to one up it, be able to have tons of people see it.
 The idea then came to me to have it imbeded [sic] in a video game, one of the biggest video games.”

 To hear Schultz tell it, the people at Insomniac couldn’t have been nicer about the whole process.
-“I presented the idea of what I wanted and we shared quite a few themes from from there.
+“I presented the idea of what I wanted and we shared quite a few themes from there.
 It was really cool and the guy was really nice.”

 Advertisement

-Note: Update - 5:12 PM: The idea that she left him for his brother is actually in dispute.
-In a message to Kotaku, Maddie said that the new relationship with his brother began after the break-up.